cvdsfif/typizator-handler/README.md

 If you want to use AWS mail sending capacities in your lambdas, you can make the container pre-inject the client to the `sesClient` property of `HandlerProps`.
 To do it, it's enough to set to `true` the `sesClient` prop for the `lambdaConnector` used to connect the lambda function.
 Note that the client will automatically be connected to the main AWS region of the stack.

+### S3 buckets injection

+You can set the stack's `buckets` property to an array of bucket definitions, each of them containing the `bucketName` and `publicAccess` properties.
+The `publicAccess` property is a boolean that indicates if the bucket is public or not.
+This creates a client for each bucket and injects it to the `buckets` property of `HandlerProps` if the bucket's name is included in the `buckets` array property of the lambda.

 ## Tests

 I recommend to use the `@testcontainers/postgresql` library to set up database-connected tests in a real environment.
 To accelerate test suites execution, I recommend to use the jest's `--runInBand` option and set up your tests suites similar to that: